ZubairM-1997/checkit-tech-test/README.md

 To run it on localhost:8000, enter the command `docker run -p 8000:8000 checkit-tech-test`

-To see all the tests that are passing, exit the docker container and enter the command `npm test` in the terminal to view all the tests passing
+To see all the tests that are passing, exit the docker container and enter the command `npm install` in the terminal to install the dependancies then enter `npm test` to see all the tests passing

 To see the Open API documentation, go to the url `localhost:8000/api-docs` which will show the documentation of the following endpoints